How secure are your small business assets from fraud, identity theft and cybercrime?

 Secure Your IT Infrastructure

 Every business owner should invest in a firewall as well as anti-virus, malware and spyware detection software.
 Backing-up is also a must and will make it a lot easier for you to continue working in the event of a cyber attack.
-This blog offers more advice on what to look out for and digs deeper into your options:4 Ways to Safeguard and Protect Your Small Business Data.

 Use a Dedicated Computer for Banking